opentok/opentok-rtc/README.md

   (environment variable) -- The Chrome add-on extension ID for screen sharing.
   Note: an extension is no longer required for screen sharing in Chrome 72+ and Opera 59+.
   The browser prompts the end user for access to the screen as it would for access to the camera.
+  Use a screen-sharing extension only if you need to support older versions of Chrome and Opera.
   The default value is `null`.

 * `Screensharing.annotations` (config.json) / `ENABLE_ANNOTATIONS` (environment variable) -- Whether